-The Pennsylvania Supreme Court in 2004, after our lawyer’s argument, reversed the Superior Court and affirmed the trial court’s dismissal of complaint on preliminary objections on the grounds of actual malice.
-This decision in favor of Philadelphia Newspapers is important in Pennsylvania, setting a high bar for any actual malice case to proceed.
+The Pennsylvania Supreme Court in 2004, after our lawyer’s argument, reversed the Superior Court and affirmed the trial court’s dismissal of the complaint on preliminary objections on the grounds of actual malice.
+This decision is important in Pennsylvania, often cited for setting a high bar for any actual malice case to proceed.

 - Lewis v.
 Philadelphia Newspapers, Inc., 833 A.2d 185 (Pa.
 Super.
 Ct.
 2003), appeal denied, 844 A.2d 553 (Pa.
 2004).

 Our lawyers obtained summary judgment in this case brought by a state court judge with respect to a column in which she claimed a mistake was deliberately made.
 The decision was affirmed by the Superior Court, and a petition for allowance of appeal to the Pennsylvania Supreme Court was denied in 2004.

 - Blackwell v.
 Eskin, et al., 80 Pa.
 D. & C. 4th 284 (C.P.
 Philadelphia, 2006), aff’d, 916 A.2d 1123 (Pa.
 Super.
 Ct.
 2007).